Compare 5% deposit home loans (95% LVR)

 - Easing short-term financial pressures: If you want to a buy a home but saving a lump sum for a deposit isn’t feasible in the short term, a 95 per cent LVR home loan could temporarily relieve some of the financial burden.

-- Taking advantage of low interest rates: You could be able to enter the property market when favourable interest rates are available even if you don’t have enough for a standard deposit.
+- Taking advantage of low interest rates: You could be able to enter the property market when favourable interest rates are available even if you don’t yet have enough money saved for a standard 20 per cent deposit.

 Home loans with a 95 per cent LVR typically have similar features to other types of home loans, but the associated rates and fees may differ.
-For example, a lender might choose to offer a more favourable interest rate to customers who can put down a larger deposit.
+For example, a lender might choose to offer a lower interest rate to customers who can put down a larger deposit.

 Aside from the interest rate and deposit amount, though, here are some of the other common features to consider: